 It's stressful to be placed in a new situation with new people and new relationships.
 In some cases, a new cat may be the target of aggression on the part of resident cats, making it tough for the newbie to show affection to its human owners.
 Stress can also affect your cat's appetite, mood, and sleep patterns.

 S=Symptom, Signs & Solutions

-- Use the treats/foods that she likes and make it worth her while to be near.
-Start by tossing tidbits some distance away so she knows they come from you but she doesn't have to come too close.
-Over time, something this simple can entice her to come closer and be more willing to interact.
+- Use the treats/foods that it likes and make it worth its while to be near.
+Start by tossing tidbits some distance away so it knows they come from you but it doesn't have to come too close.
+Over time, something this simple can entice it to come closer and be more willing to interact.